k-dickinson/quant-simulations-and-risk/README.md

 ---

 Hi, I’m Kyle — an incoming math student at Carnegie Mellon University, documenting my journey into quantitative finance.
-This project is part of a broader effort to explore how mathematical models are used to simulate stock behavior and assess financial risk.
-It begins with Geometric Brownian Motion, builds into Monte Carlo simulations, and culminates in practical risk analysis.
+This project explores how mathematical models can simulate stock price behavior, assess portfolio performance, and measure financial risk.
+It begins with Geometric Brownian Motion (GBM) to model individual stock paths, expands into Monte Carlo simulations across thousands of scenarios, and culminates in a portfolio-level risk analysis using matrix algebra, correlation structures, and metrics like Value at Risk (VaR) and probability of loss.
+Along the way, it demonstrates techniques used in real-world quantitative research and trading.

 ---